Termez: Demographics

 The estimated population of Termez in 2021 was 182,800.
 Uzbeks and Tajiks are the largest ethnic groups.
 An undetermined number of Lyuli live in Termez.

 A 2014 World Bank report found that the population of Termez grew by 50% in the period between 1990 and 2014.
 Using satellite data, Termez was classified as a "Type 3" city, having a "Growing Population & Declining Economic Activity."
 This report was issued, however, before the presidency and economic reforms of President Shavkat Mirziyoyev.

 Education

 In 1992 the Pedagogical Institute was upgraded to Termez State University.
 Termez is also served by the Termez Branch of Tashkent Medical Academy, Termez Technical University, and the Termez Branch of Tashkent State Agrarian University.

 There are 26 secondary schools in Termez, six of which offer instruction in the Russian language.
 A presidential school opened in 2021.

 Climate

 Termez has a cool arid climate (Köppen BWk) bordering upon a hot arid climate (BWh) with long, sweltering summers and short, cool winters.

 Entertainment and culture

 Sports

 Termez hosts the Surkhon Termez football club, which plays in Alpomish Stadium.

 Termez also has a kurash training facility, and a hippodrome where kupkari is played.

+Various competitions are often held here.
+At the end of May 2022, Termez now hosted the Uzbekistan kurash championship among juniors born in 2007–2008.